aksentyev/sensu_generator/README.md

 # SensuGenerator

-SensuGenerator is an intermediate layer between Consul and Sensu.
+SensuGenerator is a middleware providing dynamic monitoring with Consul and Sensu.
 It helps to set up dynamic monitoring systems.
 It generates check configurations from ERB templates according to *tags* listed in the KV and Consul service properties.
 It watches for changes Consul services state and special key in the KV.
 It triggers the following:
 Sensu check configuration files are generated from the templates, the result will be synced via *rsync* and Sensu servers will be restarted using http Supervisord API.
 All files are generated when application starts and only changes will be processed.

 All service checks *tag* are stored in the Consul Key-Value storage in *service/kv_tags_path* path, default *kv_tags_path* is "checks".
 Tag is the beginning of a service check template name and should be specified as a part of the template name in the Consul KV storage.
 Note that value should be comma-separated tags list.
 Rsync repo shuold be named as sensu service name.